laryssa15s/laryssa-924-redes-2021/samba/readme.md

 # required a [profiles] share to be setup on the samba server (see
 # below)
 ;   logon path = \\%N\profiles\%U
-# Another common choice is storing the profile in the user's home direc         tory
+# Another common choice is storing the profile in the user's home directory
 # (this is Samba's default)
 #   logon path = \\%N\%U\profile